-We have identified four overarching priorities to be the focus on our energies and efforts during the period of this plan.
+We have identified four overarching priorities to be the focus of our energies and efforts during the period of this plan.

 Priority 1: Reaching global and diverse audiences

-The Gardens, Libraries and Museums already experience large numbers of national and international visitors, including families, school parties, researchers and scholars.
-Digital technology can be exploited to make more of the collections accessible and provide new ways of exploring and connecting knowledge, engaging and having fun with the collections, not just for those who visit in person but for global audiences as well.
+The Gardens, Libraries and Museums attract large numbers of national and international visitors, including families, school parties, researchers and scholars.
+Digital technology can be exploited to make more of the collections accessible and provide new ways of exploring and connecting knowledge, engaging and having fun with the collections, not just for those who visit in person, but for global audiences as well.
 This opens up the potential for a significant expansion of the reach of the collections across the world.

-Priority 2: Excellent in the care, curation and scholarship of the unique University of Oxford collections
+Priority 2: Excellence in the care, curation and scholarship of Oxford University's unique collections

 Priority 3: Partnership and collaboration in the development of the GLAM community